Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 While having too much milk may seem like a good problem to have, the rush of milk from an overfull, engorged breast can make feedings stressful and uncomfortable for both the mother and baby.

 Babies may be very fussy in between feedings when there is too much milk.
-Babies, whose mothers have excessive milk, gain weight a lot faster than average and have a few extra dirty diapers each day.
+Babies whose mothers have excessive milk gain weight much faster than average and have a few extra dirty diapers daily.

 An oversupply of breast milk will result in a baby not getting enough of the essential hindmilk, which contains most of the fat.

 Mother can hand express milk to reduce engorgement before feedings.

 - Why do I have an oversupply?

 - How do I reduce my milk supply?

 - How do I reduce the fast flow of milk?